jacobsenj/t3monitoring/README.rst

 **Requirements**

-- At least TYPO3 CMS 8 LTS (monitoring works also for 6.2 installations)
+- At least TYPO3 CMS 11 LTS (monitoring works also for 6.2 installations)
 - The host must have access to every client to be able to fetch the data

-Important: This extension is still beta and things might change!

 **Pricing**

-This extension is completly free to use!
+This extension is completely free to use!
 However maintaining an extension takes an enormous amount of time.
 Therefore I am using a concept which is based on your trust!
 If you use this extension to monitor your clients, please consider to pay (once):

-- €150 for less than 20 clients
+- € 150 for less than 20 clients
-- €350 for less than 100 clients
+- € 350 for less than 100 clients
-- €500 for more than 100 clients
+- € 500 for more than 100 clients

 Please contact me via email (mail@ringer.it) or slack for questions and to receive an invoice!